Carlo Loreto: Political journey

 At 34, Loreto was proclaimed as board member of the Sangguniang Panlalawigan of Leyte in 2004.
 In 2013, after three terms of being a board member, he ran and won for the vice governor position.

 From 2007 to 2011, aside from being a senior board member of Leyte, Loreto was also the national secretary-general for the National Movement of Young Legislators (NMYL) and the regional and provincial chairman in 2004, for Eastern Visayas and Leyte, respectively.

 From 2002 until 2004, he worked as legislative liaison specialist for the Department of Transportation and Communications (also known as DOTC).
 Under the same agency, he was also a member of the Committee on Japan Telecoms Grant, under Counter Terrorism.
 He was also a part of the Maritime Industrial Park (MIP) Project Team.

 From 1991 to 2001, Loreto worked at the Office of the Presidential Adviser for Political Affairs, Office of the President, as a technical assistant.
 He helped in crafting policy formations and in reviewing proposed legislation.

 In 2002, for ASEAN TELSOM/TELMIN, he was named chairman of the committee and was assigned in the special concerns and events.

-In 2008, Loreto, together with Senator Kiko Pangilinan, and ex-National Youth Commission Commissioner Paulo Benigno Aquino IV, embarked on Campus Tours around Eastern Visayas to promote transparency, accountability, people empowerment, and good governance.
+In 2008, Loreto, together with Senator Kiko Pangilinan, and ex-National Youth Commission Commissioner Bam Aquino, embarked on Campus Tours around Eastern Visayas to promote transparency, accountability, people empowerment, and good governance.

 During his term as the vice governor of Leyte, he has helped in passing useful ordinances together with the other members of the provincial legislative body.
 One of these is the ‘lantaka ordinance’ which prohibits the use of “lantaka” or home-made cannon which are usually used to make noise, especially during holidays.
 Lantaka made of cans and plastic pipes are banned, and only those made of bamboo are allowed under the said ordinance.
 The Vice Governor himself has authored the Joint Venture Ordinance, which simplifies the relationship between the provincial government and their partners from the private sector.
 This ordinance also identifies the sharing of income from projects of the government and private partners.

 In line with the Vice Governor's advocacy for environmental concerns, several measures for the preservation of the condition of the environment in the province were also approved passed during his time.
 While he was the chairman of the Committee on Environment and Natural Resources, together with the Sangguniang Panlalawigan, Loreto has passed the Environment Code of the Province of Leyte.

 Being the chairman of his province's education committee, Loreto created an ordinance which aims to make all schools more pollution-free so that it would be more beneficial for students and can help aid learning at school.

 The provincial board members of Leyte were constantly reminded by the Vice Governor to stop creating or supporting “ghost” ordinances and that everyone should follow the right steps and procedures, especially the fact that ordinances are to be in written form when passed.